davidydu/OAI-OTEL-bench/GAIA_agent_design/research_bot/README.md

 1. User enters their research topic
 2. `planner_agent` comes up with a plan to search the web for information.
 The plan is a list of search queries, with a search term and a reason for each query.
 3. For each search item, we run a `search_agent`, which uses the Web Search tool to search for that term and summarize the results.
 These all run in parallel.
-4. Finally, the `writer_agent` receives the search summaries, and creates a written report.
+4. The `writer_agent` receives the search summaries and creates a written report.
+5. A `verifier_agent` reviews the reasoning and final answer to ensure it matches the question requirements (units, rounding, etc.).
+If not, the writer updates the answer based on the verifier feedback and the check repeats until it passes.

 ## Suggested improvements